AmarSmajlovic/idomatic/README.md

 You can customize these values to better suit your project’s needs.
 For HTML/Vue/Angular projects, the includeExtensions field will be set to ["html", "vue", "ng.html"].

+⚠️ Angular Users:
+It is recommended to use templateUrl with a separate .html file rather than defining inline templates in .ts files. idomatic processes external HTML templates correctly but does not support inline templates in Angular components.
+Using templateUrl ensures your component's HTML is picked up during scanning.

 ## How It Works

 Setup: